How to Pop a Dental Abscess by Yourself

 - Keep your mouth as clean as possible, for the next 24 hours especially.
 Avoid eating much, and stick to water only for a beverage.
 If you must eat, go with soft food and keep it on the opposite side of the abscess.

-How to Pop an Oral Abscess By "Drawing Out the Poison"
+How to Drain an Oral Abscess By "Drawing Out the Poison"

 This is an alternative method that doesn't require any poking.

-How to Pop an Oral Abscess: The Tea Bag Method
+How to Bring an Abscess to a Head: The Tea Bag Method

-Another alternative method is to get yourself a tea bag.
-You want it to be either black tea, green tea, or Echinacea tea.
+Another alternative method is to get a teabag.
+You want it to be either black, green, or Echinacea tea.